-Looking for the best attractions in Dar es Salaam?
+Looking for places to visit in Dar es Salaam?
 The name, haven of peace, in Arabic, was more fitting for Dar when it was a quiet fishing village than for the busy city it is now.
 Still, travelers love Dar es Salaam for its location by the sea and its mix of African, Arabic, and Indian cultures, which gives it a unique feel.
 The city’s architecture is influenced by Swahili, German, Asian, and British styles.
 Below are the top attractions in Dar es Salaam to include on your bucket list.

 1. National Museum and House of Culture Dar es Salaam